-Last month, we spoke to some of the people behind Atlanta's Legendary Children photo exhibition, which centres around pictures of the city's drag scene.
-Since the show opened, the organisers have run into some issues, mostly based around cum, cock and censorship.
-Matthew Terrell is one of those organisers, so we asked him to provide us with an account of what's been going on.
+Last month, we spoke to some of the people behind Atlanta's Legendary Children photo exhibition, which centers around pictures of the city's drag scene.
+Since the show opened, the organizers have run into some issues, mostly based around cum, cock, and censorship.
+Matthew Terrell is one of those organizer, so we asked him to provide us with an account of what's been going on.

 Violet Chachki photographed by Blake England, one of the photos that has had to be censored.

-Atlanta's Gallery 1526 currently houses our exhibit, and Melanie Bell – the space's beautiful, pregnant, bisexual mother-gallerist – has been one of our strongest supporters since day one.
-“It was time for the drag scene to receive a fine art setting, and once you see the photographers' work, you'll agree” she told me to tell you.
+Atlanta's Gallery 1526 currently houses our exhibit, and Melanie Bell—the space's beautiful, pregnant, bisexual mother-gallerist—has been one of our strongest supporters since day one.
+“It was time for the drag scene to receive a fine-art setting, and once you see the photographers' work, you'll agree” she told me.
 "This show was personally exciting for me," she continued.
 "Being bisexual and in love with the dynamic creativity that drag brings, it made perfect sense.
 Art?
 Gorgeous men who look like gorgeous women?
-Yes, please and thank you."
+Yes, please, and thank you."